 - Embryo did not implant: There are two common reasons an embryo fails to implant.
 The first is because the uterine environment is inadequate to support the embryo.
 Possibly due to the endometrium, scar tissue, or an undetected, pre-existing issue.
 The second reason embryos fail to implant is often because the embryo itself has a chromosomal abnormality.
 It’s essential to the success of IVF that your embryos undergo PGT (preimplantation genetic testing) to determine the genetic health of the embryo.
 This testing significantly improves the chances of successful implantation.
 Women over 35 are at greater risk for chromosomal deficient eggs, and the risk rises with age.

 - An inadequate number of follicles may result in IVF cycle cancellation: If the age of the patient (and thus, her ovaries) is over 35, the number of healthy follicles may not be enough to produce an adequate number of eggs.
 In many cases, this can be overcome by administering an “age appropriate” dose/type of ovarian stimulation drug.

 - Lifestyle Factors: There’s no doubt you want to be the best possible candidate for IVF success.
-This can mean making sure you are living a healthy life.
+This can mean making sure you are living a healthy life and on a good fertility diet.
 Smoking will directly impact your IVF success.
 Women who smoke typically require twice as many IVF attempts to become pregnant, and are at a much higher risk for miscarriage.
 If you are under-, or over-weight, you are more likely to experience failed IVF.